mondaywe/moovesdk/python/src/wallets/web3/README.md

-## Nectere SDK Web3 Wallet
+## MooveSDK Web3 Wallet

-This wallet implementation provides Web3.py integration for the Nectere SDK, enabling AI agents to interact with EVM-compatible blockchains using the popular Web3.py library.
+This wallet implementation provides Web3.py integration for the MooveSDK, enabling AI agents to interact with EVM-compatible blockchains using the popular Web3.py library.